 Your College Experience Will Improve

-Many dorms have strict rules about students who are in possession of illegal substances.
-Extracurricular activities, with the exception of some frats, never require you to drink in order to engage in them.
+Many colleges have strict rules about students who are in possession of illegal substances and limit alcohol use at college parties.
+Extracurricular activities, with the exception of some frats that are known for binge drinking, never require you to drink in order to engage in them.

 People Just Don’t Care

 The most common response will be total indifference.
 It’s 2020, and the vast majority of people know someone who is sober or openly recovering from addiction.
 Awareness is growing.
 The amount of substance recovery programs on college campuses rose from 29 in 2013 to more than 186 today.
 Chances are you’ll even meet a at least a few other college students who are in recovery.

 It is important to remember that not only is being sober in college totally normal, but it is actually beneficial as well.
 Most students who opt not to drink find that their social and academic lives both improve.
 However, the vast majority of people who enjoy their sobriety do so as part of a recovery program.

 Tips to Establish Boundaries When Not Drinking at College

 Communicate your choice.
 Let your friends and family know that you’re not drinking, so they can help keep an eye out for signs of relapse.